 - Coffee and Toast Mama created a child-friendly Montessori home in a small apartment

-For more Montessori inspiration, follow my Instagram, Pinterest or Facebook Group.
+Follow my Instagram, Pinterest or Facebook Group.

 Note: I am not trained in Montessori, so all of the above information is derived from my own research and understanding of the Montessori method as well as my education and experience working with young children.
 Also, none of above links are affiliate ones; I do not earn commissions when you click on them.

 You might also like: